Mike MacIntyre

-George Michael MacIntyre (born March 14, 1965) is an American football coach who serves as a defensive analyst for Mississippi State.
+George Michael MacIntyre (born March 14, 1965) is an American football coach who serves as a defensive coordinator for Oregon State.
 He previously served as the head football coach at FIU.

 MacIntyre began his coaching career in 1990 as a graduate assistant at Georgia.
 From 1992 to 2002, MacIntyre held various assistant coaching positions at Davidson, UT Martin, Temple, and Ole Miss.
 From 2003 to 2007, MacIntyre was an assistant coach in the National Football League (NFL), first as defensive backs coach of the Dallas Cowboys from 2003 to 2006 and then in the same position with the New York Jets in 2007.
 MacIntyre returned to college football as defensive coordinator for Duke from 2008 to 2009.
 His defenses produced two of the best seasons statistically the Blue Devils had achieved.
 In 2009, the American Football Coaches Association recognized MacIntyre as FBS Assistant Coach of the Year.

 Hired by San Jose State in 2010, MacIntyre became a head coach for the first time in his career.
 As San Jose State head coach from 2010 to 2012, MacIntyre coached a program that improved from a one-win season in 2010 to a 10–2 record in 2012.
 San Jose State also earned its first-ever BCS Top 25 ranking and first bowl game invitation since 2006.

 At Colorado, MacIntyre led the Buffaloes to the first Pac-12 South Division Championship in school history in 2016.
 He was named the Pac-12 Coach of the Year and won multiple national awards including Walter Camp Coach of the Year in 2016.
 However, MacIntyre was fired after the 2018 season, when Colorado started the season 5–0 only to end the season on a seven-game losing streak.
 Since then, MacIntyre was a defensive coordinator, first at Ole Miss in 2019 then at Memphis beginning in 2020.